alekhyavittalam/state-of-the-arts/README.md

 <b>Group name:</b> State-of-the-Arts

 <b>Description:</b> Our project will show the locations of iconic films around the world.
 As travel is slowly starting to reopen after the pandemic, we want to build a guide for film fanatics and tourists alike.
-These locations would help people learn about the cultures of different places and understand what kind of films were considered classics.
-Travel and exploration is an important part of learning about a city's culture and we want to revitalize the lost culture.
+These locations would help people learn about the cultures of different places and allow them to immerse themselves into the world of film.
+Travel and exploration is an important part of learning about a city's culture and we want to contribute towards this through our visual and interactive map.

 <h1>Our Team</h1>